griffio/mapper01/README.md

 + Generic Parameters
 + assertThat(actual).isEqualTo(expected);
 + Guava Test Library - NullPointerTester
-+ We don't have to use Spring Stereotype Annotations or JSR-330 or even your own meta "qualifier" annotations
++ Spring dependency, we don't have to use Spring Stereotype Annotations, use JSR-330 or even your own meta "qualifier" annotations